djmott/xtl/README.md

 ### Documentation

-[Doxygen](http://www.doxygen.org) is used to generate source documentation.
+Online documentation is available at [https://djmott.github.io/xtl](https://djmott.github.io/xtl) and [Doxygen](http://www.doxygen.org) is used to generate offline documentation.
 The code is fairly well marked up for doxygen generation.
 After the project has been configured with CMake build with documentation with:

 ```
 make docs